BeastNeedsMoreTorque/Binding.scala-Google-Maps/README.md

 ```html
  <script type="text/javascript" src="https://maps.googleapis.com/maps/api/js?key=API_KEY"></script>
 ```
-This goes to the head section of `server/app/view/main.scala.html`.
+This goes to the head section of `server/app/view/main.scala.html`. **Make sure you add there your key!**
 ### Build.sbt
 Add the following dependency to your porject.